omnetpp/omnetpp/doc/src/userguide/result-analysis.rst

 .. note::

-   Charts opened this way are not saved into the analysis, i.e. they will be discarded when you close them.
-In order to preserve a chart as part of the analysis, you need to choose :guilabel:`Save Chart` from the toolbar or the context menu of the chart's page.
+   Charts opened this way are not saved into the analysis, i.e., they will be discarded when you close them.
+To preserve a chart as part of the analysis, you need to choose :guilabel:`Save Chart` from the toolbar or the context menu of the chart's page.
    When you do that, the chart will appear on the :guilabel:`Charts` page.
-   See :ref:`ana-temporary-charts` for more info.
+   See :ref:`ana-temporary-charts` for more information.

 From the Charts Page
 ^^^^^^^^^^^^^^^^^^^^

-Right clicking in an empty area on the :guilabel:`Charts` page and opening the :guilabel:`New` submenu lists all the available chart templates.
+Right-clicking in an empty area on the :guilabel:`Charts` page and opening the :guilabel:`New` submenu lists all the available chart templates.
 Clicking on one creates a new chart from that template.